Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Fourier-based Homogenization

 In the following, we provide a concise overview of the SFFT-based homogenization algorithm, which serves as the foundation for the implementations employed in our experiments.
-A detailed derivation and formal development of the method can be found in the original formulation~\cite{hauck25}.
-For clarity and consistency throughout this work, the terms "SFFT-based algorithm" and "Quantum-Inspired algorithm" will be used interchangeably to refer to the same computational procedure.
+A detailed derivation and formal development of the method can be found in the original paper~\cite{hauck26}.
+For clarity and consistency throughout this work, the terms "SFFT-based algorithm" and "Quantum-Inspired algorithm" will be used interchangeably to refer to the same method.